WeblateOrg/weblate/docs/admin/install.rst

 ++++++++++++++++

 It is recommended to use cached template loader for Django.
-It caches parsed templates and avoids need to do the parsing with every single request.
-You can configure it using following snippet:
+It caches parsed templates and avoids the need to do the parsing with every single request.
+You can configure it using the following snippet:

 .. code-block:: python